 Even though the sciatic nerve is located in the lower half of the body, it is possible that the root cause of your sciatica is actually coming from your neck.
 The upper neck vertebrae can easily misalign.
 When they are just the slightest bit off kilter, the rest of the spine tries to compensate.
 The stress that your lower spine is putting on the sciatic nerve could actually be coming from the upper spine.
 In this case, the best solution is to visit an upper cervical chiropractor.

-To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area.
+To schedule a consultation with Dr. Perkins, call 248-780-8864 or just click the button below area.

-if you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.
+If you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.